 Bus Network Changes starts October 7

-Transport Canberra will introduce a new network on 7 October 2017.
+Transport Canberra introduced a new network on 7 October 2017.
 The network change is the first of a series of improvements towards the ACT Governments objective of developing an integrated public transport system to the nation’s capital.

 Some services have been modified in the new network to allow for changes in our public transport infrastructure.
 This could mean that you may need to connect from one service to another to get to your destination.
 At this stage it is connecting from one bus to another however long term, this may mean you connect from a bus to light rail.

 Changes made to the new network will see the introduction of two new Rapid services, changes to high frequency connections, modifications to individual routes to allow for better services and improvements to meet patronage demand and services into new residential suburbs.

 The new network demonstrates Transport Canberra’s commitment to improve the network as we move and evolve with the city.

 - View the new network routes by number

 - View the new network routes by Suburb or place

 Bus station maps